cocos/cocos-docs/en/scripting/scene-managing.md

 cc.director.loadScene("table");
 ```

-It will be totally fine to call `cc.director.loadScene` at any time even if the preloading is not yet finished, the scene will be launched after preloaded automatically.
+It will be totally fine to call `cc.director.loadScene` at any time even if the preloading is not yet finished.
 You can take [Black Jack demo](https://github.com/cocos-creator/tutorial-blackjack/blob/master/assets/scripts/Menu.js#L12-L14) as an example.

 **Notice** Using `cc.loader.loadRes` to load assets in next scene and call `runScene` method to switch scene is **deprecated!**